 In the final year of the PYP programme, students in grade 6 participate in the Exhibition.
-The Exhibition is a culminating and collaborative experience when students have the opportunity to be agents of their own learning.
+The Exhibition is a culminating and collaborative experience when students can be agents of their own learning.
 It is an authentic, personal-driven inquiry of an issue or interest, incorporating all the elements of the PYP.
 Through this process, students explore, document, design, reflect, present and assess the knowledge, skills and attitudes of the programme.